Perugia San Francesco d'Assisi – Umbria International Airport: Ground Transportation

-By Car
+Car

-Perugia Airport is reachable northbound and southbound by the E45-SS3 Bis (Ravenna-Cesena-Perugia-Terni) from the "Ospedalicchio" exit.
+Perugia Airport is reachable by the E45-SS3 Bis (Ravenna-Cesena-Perugia-Terni).

-By Train
+Train

 The nearest railway stations to the airport are Perugia (also known locally as Perugia Fontivegge), Perugia Ponte San Giovanni, and Bastia Umbra.

-By Bus
+Bus

-The Airport is served by a limited number of services by the following regional bus routes operated by Busitalia Umbria (formerly by APM (1996-2010) and Umbria Mobilità (2010-2014)):
+The airport is served by a limited number of services by the following regional bus routes operated by Busitalia Umbria (formerly by APM (1996–2010) and Umbria Mobilità (2010–2014)):